pkardas/notes/books/cracking-coding-interview/notes.md

 well-correlated with being a good developer.
 Also, it is hard to ask problem-solving questions that don't involve algorithms and data structures.

 Your interviewer develops a feel for your performance by comparing you to other people.
-Getting a hard question sin;t a bad thing.
+Getting a hard question isn't a bad thing.
 When it is harder fot you, it is harder for everyone.

 If you haven't heard back from a company within 3-5 business days after interview, check in with your recruiter.